KostasValeckas/PyLongslit/_sources/AB.rst.txt

     :align: center

-Besides a clear reduction of the sky-background, the most important thing to ensure is that the object from the B frame (the negative) is not laying too close to the object in the A frame (the positive), such so some of the A object signal is subtracted by the B object signal.
+Besides a clear reduction of the sky-background, the most important thing to ensure is that the object from the B frame (the negative) is not lying too close to the object in the A frame (the positive), such that some of the A object signal is subtracted by the B object signal.
 The software takes a sample of 1d-slices to help investigate this: